ReEngineering/ChangeDistillerWrapper/README.md

 ##### 6. Pass the .git file path of local repository as input
 ##### 7. Once the execution is complete an output file containing changes of made to the files for a particular revision will be stored in a csv file with name same as project name.

 ##### The credits for the tool Change Distiller go to the original creator.
-As mentioned above, this tool uses change distiller and JGit to provide results at a different level
+As mentioned above, this tool uses change distiller at some part of the execution along with JGit to provide results at a different level.

+##### Please feel free to use this code for your own research.
+We extend our sincere thanks to all the folks on stackoverflow and other open source forums who helped us build this tool.